 The above is everything you need to teach someone how to stop ruminating.
 Again, you just help them identify and solve these problems with their approach one by one until their anxiety is about zero and it feels effortless.

-No worries if you need to go, but if you have time, I’d be happy to do some practice together.
 Below are some things people commonly say during this exercise.
 I invite you to read each one, take a look back at our multiple choice options, and see if you can formulate what problem the person is having and what you would tell them.
-Then we can compare notes.

 “I keep trying to think about other things but it’s still there.”